 WASHINGTON, D.C. — In its Aug.
 27 opening merits brief, a news organization tells the U.S. Supreme Court that initiating a copyright infringement suit requires only that a plaintiff has completed the statutory registration requirements, not the final issuance of a copyright by the U.S. Copyright Office (Fourth Estate Public Benefit Corp. v.
 Wall-Street.com LLC, et al., No. 17-571, U.S. Sup.).

-WASHINGTON, D.C. — In a May 29 petition in the Federal Circuit U.S. Court of Appeals, Google LLC says “novel questions of exceptional importance” over the fair use of existing software interfaces merit en banc rehearing of a panel’s finding that Google’s use of certain Java code in its Android operating system infringed the copyrights of Oracle America Inc. (Oracle America Inc. v.
+WASHINGTON, D.C. — In an Aug.
+28 per curiam ruling, the Federal Circuit U.S. Court of Appeals denied without comment Google LLC’s petition to rehear a March 2018 panel decision finding that Google’s use of certain Java code in creating its Android smartphone operating system was not fair use and infringed copyrights belonging to Oracle America Inc. (Oracle America Inc. v.
 Google LLC, Nos.
 17-1118, -1202, Fed.
 Cir.).

 NEW YORK — In an Aug.
 24 per curiam ruling, the Second Circuit U.S. Court of Appeals upheld a New York federal judge’s dismissal of federal copyright infringement claims stemming from the book “Tied Up in Knots” on grounds of failure to state a claim and diversity jurisdiction (Michael Krechmer v.
 Andrea Tantaros, et al., No. 17-4061, 2nd Cir., 2018 U.S. App.
 LEXIS 23956).